YOU ARE BOUVÉ

 F1 Eligible: No

-This is sample curriculum, subject to change.
+This is a sample curriculum, subject to change.

 The chart below describes a sequence of courses as taught in the recent past.
-This chart is not a planning document for what course will be taught in which semester (spring or fall) in the future.
-For that information, students should consult with their academic advisor or see the university course catalog.
+This chart is not a planning document, and may be altered based on discipline and degree program.
+For specific course planning, students should consult with their academic advisor and review the university course catalog.

 Bachelor’s degree, preferably in a related field, unless taken during senior year in a Northeastern University degree program